It was another regular team meeting. Except it wasn’t regular, as we had just decided to pivot.

 I know it seems a bit ‘easier said than done’.
 I know it seems difficult when you realize how much work you have to do before you even start developing your idea.
 We felt that, too.
 But in the long run it was so worth it.

 Two: If you haven’t seen cold emails as something more than a way of marketing, then stop right there and give it some more thought.
-Email is a good way for the ‘asking first’ part.
+Email is a good way to the ‘asking first’ part.
 You can cold email waaay before you start your first marketing campaign.

 Three: If you are to write an email, put a few short and concise sentences together and send away.
 ‘Easier said than done’ again, huh?
 Look, the truth is that we could take 10 minutes to put together a nice email, because we had some previous experience with sending cold emails (well, at least some of us).